Bishop Dr. Cliff Morris

 And Your Family

 I love teaching and especially love teaching mathematics.
 My other passions include reading, traveling, helping others succeed, and playing with consumer electronic gadgetry.
-I will reach the age of 62 this upcoming July 2014 and look forward to spending more time traveling with those I love.
+I reached the age of 58 this past July 2010 and look forward to spending more time traveling with those I love.
 My grandchildren are also a passion I look forward to enjoying from time to time.

 It is said, "If a person finds a job they love, they will never work for the rest of their lives."
 I have had the great privilege of enjoying a lifestyle well beyond what I would have believed.